acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

-   * are attached to all documents whose URL matches the rule: so if your rule matches a specific hostname and path, and the topmost document that satisfies the rule includes ten iframes using a relative URL, then your PageMod is applied eleven times.
+   * are attached to all documents whose URL matches the rule: so if your rule matches a specific hostname and path, and the topmost document that satisfies the rule includes ten iframes using a relative URL, then your page-mod is applied eleven times.

 <!-- -->

    You can modify this behavior using the `attachTo` option.

    It accepts the following values:

-   * `"existing"`: the page mod will be automatically applied on already opened tabs.
+   * `"existing"`: the page-mod will be automatically applied on already opened tabs.
-   * `"top"`: the page mod will be applied to top-level tab documents
+   * `"top"`: the page-mod will be applied to top-level tab documents
-   * `"frame"`: the page mod will be applied to all iframes inside tab documents
+   * `"frame"`: the page-mod will be applied to all iframes inside tab documents

 <!-- -->

    If the option is set at all, you must set at least one of `"top"` and `"frame"`.

-   For example, the following page mod will be attached to already opened tabs, but not to any iframes:
+   For example, the following page-mod will be attached to already opened tabs, but not to any iframes:

        var pageMod = require("page-mod");